“Getting honest was the beginning of my healing and recovery” – Quote from my friend, Jessica.

 43 Yeshua said to him, “Amen, I tell you, today you shall be with Me in Paradise.”
 Luke 23:39-43 (TLV)

-If we take an honest account of our sins and shortcomings, how we have hurt God, others, and ourselves with our selfish words, thoughts, and actions, we can humbly bring them before the Lord for His forgiveness.
-And like the penitent thief on the cross who came to his senses and in faith asked for Jesus’ forgiveness, we too will be welcomed by Christ into the Paradise of His eternal kingdom.
+If we take an honest at ourselves, we can take account of our sins and shortcomings.
+We become aware of how we have hurt God, hurt others, and hurt ourselves with our selfish words, thoughts, and actions.
+The good news is that we can humbly bring them before the Lord for His forgiveness.
+And like the penitent thief on the cross who came to his senses, in faith asking Jesus for forgiveness, we, too, will be forgiven, and welcomed by Christ into Paradise in His eternal kingdom.
 The Lord will never turn away any sinner who humbly and sincerely seeks His grace and mercy, no matter how wayward our lives have been.
-As long as we have breath, there is still time for each one of us to approach the cross of Christ in faith to seek the gift of eternal life.
+As long as we have breath, there is still time for each one of us to approach the cross of Christ, in faith, to seek His gift of eternal life.
+His offer is plainly stated in the gospel of John.

 16 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 17 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 John 3:16-17 (ESV)